harmony-one/h/progress/rikako-hatoya.md

+2025-06-11 Wed: Added simple backtest and made some improvements to Binance options [https://github.com/harmony-one/portfolio-manager/pull/9].
+Debugging of doing the same (retrieving backtest/historical data) with Derive API.

 2025-06-10 Tue: Started working with Binance Options API.
 Started implementing functions to retrieve historical data as a test.

 2025-06-09 Mon: Started researching on options and looking into markets.
 Work on adjusting hyperliquid position methods.